ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

+Q.
-25. 1.
-What is the formulae for the Jaccard similarity of two sets?
+1. What is the formulae for the Jaccard similarity of two sets?
 2. Explain the formulae in plain words.
 3. Find the Jacard similarity given the sets.

 <table align='center'>
 <tr>